GitHubDragonFly/GitHubDragonFly.github.io/README.md

 # Notes about three.js viewers

-- they are functional `AS THEY ARE` and intended for viewing a single 3D model
+- They are functional `AS THEY ARE` and intended for viewing a single 3D model
+- Import formats, where applicable:
+  - 3DS, 3DM, 3MF, AMF, DAE, FBX, GLB, GLTF, IFC, IGES, IGS, JSON, MTL, OBJ, PCD, PDB, PLY, VTK, VTP, STL, STEP, STP, PRWM, WRL
+  - LDRAW supported formats: L3B, LDR, LDRAW
+  - MMD supported formats: PMD, PMX, VMD, VPD, SPA, SPH, MP3, OGG
+- Export formats, where applicable:
+  - DAE, GLB, GLTF, JSON, OBJ, PLY, STL
-- the best choice of loading 3D models is via the viewers `URL` option (for URLs that have no CORS restrictions)
+- The best choice of loading 3D models is via the viewers `URL` option (for URLs WITH no CORS restrictions)
-- multiple URLs are allowed in some viewers and can be from mixed websites
+- Multiple URLs are allowed in some viewers and can be from mixed websites
-- see `URLS4MODELS.md` for examples as well as [HTML_CSS_JS_Flask](https://github.com/GitHubDragonFly/HTML_CSS_JS_Flask) repository
+- See `URLS4MODELS.md` file for examples as well as [HTML_CSS_JS_Flask](https://github.com/GitHubDragonFly/HTML_CSS_JS_Flask) repository
-- lots of loading instructions in the [HTML_CSS_JS](https://github.com/GitHubDragonFly/HTML_CSS_JS) repository
+- Lots of loading instructions in the [HTML_CSS_JS](https://github.com/GitHubDragonFly/HTML_CSS_JS) repository
-- all files have to be in the same folder when loading files locally from a hard drive
+- All files have to be in the same folder when loading files locally from a hard drive
-- some viewers might have some limitations when loading files locally from a hard drive
+- Some viewers might have some limitations when loading files locally from a hard drive
-- buttons, where applicable:
+- Buttons, where applicable:
   - `A` - animations
   - `E` - edges
   - `F` - flatShading